pyctrl/izulu/README.rst

     from izulu import root

-2. define your first basic exception class
+Step №2: define your first exception class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ::